Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Results

-We subsequently extract the long-time diffusion coefficient of center of mass $D_L$ from the slope of mean-squared displacement at large $t^* > \tau_e^* $, see Fig.~S8 in \cite{SI}.
-Fig.~\ref{fig:D_Long} shows $D_L$ versus $f^{a ^{*}}$ for inertial and overdamped chains.
-Intriguingly, two distinct set of curves for inertial and overdamped chains emerge and the long-time diffusion of inertial chains at large activities is two orders of magnitude larger.
-Notably, $D_L$ is almost independent of chain length, in contrast to passive polymers for which $D_L \sim 1/N$~\cite{polymerDoi}, depending mainly on $f^{a^{*}}$, consistent with an earlier study of overdamped active polymers~\cite{Active_flexible}.
-Our results clearly show that inertia significantly affects the long-time dynamics of active polymers and raise questions about origin of inertia-induced enhanced dynamics.
+Finally, we investigate the mean-squared displacement (MSD) of the center of mass as presented in Fig.~\ref{fig:msd-DL} (a) for the active chains of length $N=500$ with overdamped and underdamped dynamics at different activities.
+For small activities $f^{a^{*}}< 1$, the MSDs of the two scenarios at times $t^*>1$ coincide.
+After an initial short-time diffusive (overdamped) or ballistic (underdamped) regime, the MSDs exhibit a superdiffusive regime induced by activity, followed by a long-time diffusion in agreement with the results reported in~\cite{Active_flexible} for overdamped active polymers.
+However, at larger activities $f^{a^{*}}\geq 5$, the MSDs of two scenarios start to depart and we observe a remarkably faster dynamics for underdamped chains.
+At large activities the MSDs of both underdamped and overdamped chains exhibit a crossover from ballistic regime directly to diffusive regime.
+We extract the long-time diffusion coefficient of center of mass $D_L$ from the slope of mean-squared displacement at large times, {\it i.e.}, $t^* > \tau_e^* $.
+Fig.~\ref{fig:msd-DL}(b) shows $D_L$ versus $f^{a ^{*}}$ for inertial and overdamped chains.
+Intriguingly, two distinct sets of curves for inertial and overdamped chains emerge and the long-time diffusion of inertial chains at large activities is two orders of magnitude larger.
+Notably, $D_L$ is almost independent of chain length, in contrast to passive polymers for which $D_L \sim 1/N$~\cite{polymerDoi}, depending mainly on $f^{a^{*}}$ and \emph{mass}.
+Our results in the overdamped limit are consistent with an earlier reports of reference~\cite{Active_flexible} but clearly show that inertia leads to additional enhancement of the long-time dynamics of active polymers and raise questions about its origin.
+To rationalize the remarkable enhancement of dynamics, we put forward analytical calculations which illuminate the relationship between TACFs of the center of mass velocity and the total active force $\vec{F}^a$ in the steady-state limit for any active polymer model as presented in the following subsection.
+Then, we will compare theoretical predictions with our simulation results for the tangentially-driven polymers.